 How to submit a complaint to ECC Belgium?

 ECC Belgium needs to set up a complete, structured dossier in order to examine your rights as a consumer.
-Please complete the online complaints form, including any necessary documentation such as:
+Please provide us with any necessary documentation when lodging a complaint such as:

 - proof of purchase or reservation

 - relevant correspondence with the other party (provide a document with a chronological record, which makes things a lot easier for our lawyers)